SFDO-Tooling/CumulusCI/docs/dev.rst

 This task defaults to retrieving this metadata under ``unpackaged/config/qa``.

-.. note:: The configuration metadata can also be stored in a different location by using the ``--path`` option.
+.. tip:: The configuration metadata can also be stored in a different location by using the ``--path`` option.

 To delete the org...